-When ever I test run and adjust a new engine, I prefer to set it up on a sturdy test stand/table instead of on the model airplane.
-Here is my Zenoah GT-80, 80cc twin-cylinder gasoline engine for my Fokker Triplane that I am test running.
-Fuel tank (and smoke oil tank) are installed and the throttle […]
+Whenever I test run and adjust a new gas engine, I prefer to set it up on a sturdy test stand/table instead of on my model airplane.
+Here is my Zenoah GT-80, 80cc twin-cylinder gasoline engine before I installed it in my Fokker Triplane.
+The fuel tank (and smoke oil tank) are installed and the […]

 OK, so you’ve installed your gasoline engine properly, and made sure that the fuel tank is properly installed and the fuel lines and fuel filter are all hooked up correctly, but you still can’t get any fire in the hole—the engine just won’t start.
 As a safety note here, we always recommend using a properly sized heavy […]

 There’s no doubt about it, gasoline engines are extremely popular for powering giant scale RC airplanes.
-Whether you like big warbirds, or unlimited aerobatic planes, knowing how to start your engine safely is very important.
-Check out our flightline video tip Showing all the basics, shot with MAN contributor Jason Benson.
+Whether you fly big warbirds, or you prefer unlimited aerobatic planes, knowing how to start your engine safely is extremely important.
+Check out this video tip showing all the basics, featuring MAN contributor Jason Benson.

 When it comes to giant scale model airplanes, knowing how to safely operate the gasoline engine powering many really big aerobatic aircraft, is very important.
 Check out this video how-to with MAN contributor Jason Benson and see how to do it the right way!